libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Demonstration

 We have introduced derived fields in \sref{subsubsec:field-information}.
 The procedure of adding a derived field is similar to registering an intrinsic field (\sref{subsec:setting-field-information}) except that a simulation code must provide a data-generating function to construct each derived field.
 The following example creates a derived field ``Half\_Dens'', which divides the original density field by $2$, by setting \texttt{field\_type} to \texttt{derived\_func} and providing a data-generating C function \texttt{half\_dens}.
 Because this new field is not defined under \gamer's \yt\ frontend, we provide the field unit by setting \texttt{field\_unit}.
 Other parameters are the same as setting the density intrinsic fields. \\ \\ {

 } \\

 The function prototype of a data-generating function, such as \texttt{half\_dens}, is also given in the above example.
-Here \texttt{gids} lists the target grid indices, \texttt{len} is the length of the list, \texttt{field} is the field name, and \texttt{yt\_data *data} is the storage for the output derived field data.
-This data-generating function should be able to generate derived field data that has continuous memory along the x-axis and excludes ghost cells based on grid ID and field name.
-It is part of the routine in \libyt\ Python Module C-extension method and is called during the in situ analysis. \libyt\ provides a set of hierarchy and data lookup functions (\sref{subsec:look-up-function}) to assist the data-generating function.
+Here \texttt{gids} lists the target grid indices, \texttt{len} is the length of the list, \texttt{field} is the field name, and {\texttt{yt\_data *output}} is the storage for the output derived field data.
+This data-generating function should be able to generate derived field data {in single-precision} that has continuous memory along the x-axis and excludes ghost cells based on grid ID and field name.
+It is part of the routine in \libyt\ Python Module C-extension method and is called during the in situ analysis. {\texttt{half\_dens} first finds the targeting density field using \texttt{yt\_getGridInfo\_FieldData}.} \libyt\ provides a set of hierarchy and data lookup functions (\sref{subsec:look-up-function}) to assist the data-generating function. {Because the ``Dens'' field does not contain ghost cells, the ``Half\_Dens'' output corresponds one-to-one to the field values and is computed by iterating over all grid data points and dividing each value by $2$.} {Note that \texttt{yt\_array} provides the length of \texttt{data\_ptr}; accordingly, we set the iteration range using this value. }